Budmore/Contacts-Manager-NodeJS/README.md

 ## Testing
 ```
 npm test
-npm run-script test-tdd
+npm run tdd

 ```

-Running `npm test` or `npm run-script test-tdd` will run the unit tests with Mocha and Chai.
+Running `npm test` or `npm run tdd` will run the unit tests with Mocha and Chai.